Sheriff's Citizen Patrol

 - Animal Complaints – Respond to calls of loose or abandoned animals, as well as animal neglect or abuse.

 Training for this Sheriff’s Citizen Patrol program is twofold.
-First, volunteers are recruited for and must attend a seven week Citizens’ Academy.
+First, volunteers are recruited for and must attend an eight week Citizens’ Academy.
 Classes generally meet on Tuesday nights at the Office of the Sheriff in the Recruit Academy Training room.
 Training includes an overview of the Mission of the Sheriff’s Office, as well as the various bureaus, divisions, sections and units which comprise the Sheriff’s Office.

 During the Citizens’ Academy, the Sheriff’s Citizen Patrol Coordinator offers information on the Sheriff’s Citizen Patrol program to those students who may be interested in pursuing such an opportunity.
 Interested candidates are recruited as conditional members and complete an application for the Sheriff’s Citizen Patrol program.
 These applicants must successfully complete a background process which is identical to those required of applicants who are applying to be deputy sheriffs.
 This is necessary because Sheriff’s Citizen Patrol members hold positions in which public trust is paramount.